hamdajaved/hamdajaved/README.md

 With 3+ years of experience across fintech, SaaS, and AI-driven platforms, I specialize in **complex dashboards, scalable systems, and intelligent user experiences**.

-Currently pursuing a Master’s in HCI, focusing on **human-centered and adaptive design**.

 ---